Siriusq/DeskSetupAR/README.md

 # DeskSetupAR

-I tried using Vibe Coding, but the AI-generated code was a complete mess.
+I tried using Vibe Coding, but the AI-generated code was an absolute mess.
 Debugging it took longer than rewriting it from scratch.
-Therefore, this project will be completely rebuilt from the ground up.
+Therefore, this project has been deprecated, and I've rebuilt it from the ground up in another project.
+See details [here](https://github.com/Siriusq/desk-ar/).